Making Communication Connections

 Chatterbox Speech Therapy offers the use of revolutionary tools to remediate articulation errors in less time!

-"Speech Buddies® are a simple, yet revolutionary set of tools that teach correct tongue positioning for the five most difficult sounds." -Speech Buddies®
+“Speech Buddies® are a simple, yet revolutionary set of tools that teach correct tongue positioning for the five most difficult sounds.”

 Hearing

-Right from birth: Intact hearing is a critical component of normal speech and language development.
-Allergies and frequent ear infections can impact the health and function of our auditory system.Â
+Healthy hearing is essential for speech and language development.
+Allergies and frequent ear infections can affect hearing and may impact communication skills.

 Links